apache/carbondata/docs/streaming-guide.md

 | job123   | Started | device | fact | 2018-02-03 14:32:42 | 10d2h32m     |

 `SHOW STREAMS` command will show all stream jobs in the system.

+##### ALTER TABLE CLOSE STREAM

+When the streaming application is stopped, and user want to manually trigger data conversion from carbon streaming files to columnar files, one can use
+`ALTER TABLE sink COMPACT 'CLOSE_STREAMING';`